erSubhashThapa/100daysofcode/r2-log.md

   >  "eslint.validate": [ "javascript", "html" ]
   >}

   `.vscode` is in the directory for the workspace folder, *not* the project folder.
 That confused me!
-I found these settings in that path:
+I found these settings in that file:

   ```javascript
   "eslint.validate": [